 Now that you've mastered the essential roux, it's time to make some gumbo.
 Here are six recipes to give a try.

-This classic gumbo recipe includes the quintessential Cajun trio of onion, celery, and bell pepper, and okra adds texture as well as a traditional flavor.
+This classic gumbo recipe includes the quintessential "holy trinity" of onion, celery, and bell pepper, and okra adds texture as well as a traditional flavor.
 The andouille sausage brings some heat to the dish and the shrimp add a rich seafood taste.
-The roux should be cooked until medium or dark brown, and then is combined with chicken broth, tomatoes, vegetables, sausage, shrimp, and Creole seasoning.
+The roux should be cooked until medium or dark brown, and then is combined with chicken broth, tomatoes, vegetables, sausage, shrimp, and Cajun seasoning.
 A scoop of boiled rice is added to each bowl at the end.

 This recipe calls for making your own Cajun spice blend, combining a variety of seasonings including sweet paprika, oregano, chili powder, and cayenne pepper.
 It features the traditional combination of andouille sausage and shrimp, as well as the trio of vegetables, but instead of a tomato base features a broth of chicken stock and water.

 A flavorful gumbo without all the stovetop cooking time!
 Once you make the roux, it's up to the slow cooker to do the work.
 Simply add the roux to chicken broth in the crockpot, then the sausage, cooked chicken, okra, vegetable trio, and seasoning and let cook for several hours.